-- Learning Objectives - A student will be able to: - o Explain how elections can be a solution to a moral hazard problem - o Explain how elections can be a solution to an adverse selection problem - o Identify the differences between retrospective and prospective voting and the implications of myopic voting for these theories - o Explain competing explanations for "Midterm Loss." - O Identify different reasons why candidates may achieve presidential nominations
+- Learning Objectives - A student will be able to: - o Explain how elections can be a solution to a moral hazard problem - o Explain how elections can be a solution to an adverse selection problem - o Identify the differences between retrospective and prospective voting and the implications of myopic voting for these theories - o Explain competing explanations for "Midterm Loss." - o Identify different reasons why candidates may win their party's presidential nomination

 - Kollman 12.3: Cohen, Marty et al. "The Party Decides: Presidential Nominations Before and After Reform."
 [10 pages] - Bartels, Larry.
 "Partisan Biases in Economic Accountability."
 Chapter 3 in Unequal Democracy [30 pages] - Sanders, Laura.
 2010.
 "Home Team Wins May Influence Elections."
 Wired: Science News.
 [3 pages] - Kollman 10.2: Leighley, Jan and Jonathan Nagler.
 "Who Votes Now?
 Demographics, Issues, Inequality, and Turnout in the United States." - Suggested Readings - o Kollman 12.4: Kollman, Ken.
 "Who drives the party bus?"
-[3 pages] - Questions to consider while reading: - Who is most influential in selecting presidential nominees?
+[3 pages] - Suggested Podcast - o How we pick a president David Karol - Questions to consider while reading: - Who is most influential in selecting presidential nominees?
 [Cohen; Kollman] - What does it mean that voters are myopic?
 [Bartels] - If voters respond to sporting events, what are the implications for elections serving as an accountability mechanism?
 [Sanders] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 11: 445-446